OpenAPITools/openapi-generator/samples/client/petstore/kotlin-threetenbp/README.md

 * Supports JSON inputs/outputs, File inputs, and Form inputs.
 * Supports collection formats for query parameters: csv, tsv, ssv, pipes.
-* Some Kotlin and Java types are fully qualified to avoid conflicts with types defined in Swagger definitions.
+* Some Kotlin and Java types are fully qualified to avoid conflicts with types defined in OpenAPI definitions.
 * Implementation of ApiClient is intended to reduce method counts, specifically to benefit Android targets.

 <a name="documentation-for-api-endpoints"></a>